Bhupesh-V/Bhupesh-V.github.io/_posts/2021-02-02-how-to-make-vim-faster.md

 layout: post
 comments: true
 title: How to make Vim faster ⚡️
 description: How to increase vim/neovim startup time.
-Enable these settings to make Vim run more faster than you
+A list of things to add in your vimrc that will make Vim run more faster than you
 tags: vim
 ---